myltik/azure-docs.ru-ru/articles/resource-manager-troubleshoot-deployments-cli.md

 <properties
-   pageTitle="Просмотр операций развертывания с помощью интерфейса командной строки Azure | Microsoft Azure" description="Описывается использование интерфейса командной строки Azure для обнаружения и устранения проблем развертывания Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with Azure CLI | Microsoft Azure" description="Describes how to use the Azure CLI to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"